AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 So I will just show some Pros and Cons I have discovered while using TDD.

-# Pros
-- It can remove the fear of changing, refactoring and deleting code, Since you know a lot of tests backs the code up.
-- Write only what is **neccessary**.
-- Tests acts as an example and documentation.
-- It can help orient / influence your design code towards end users for your API since you are constantly writing Tests that uses the API.
-- It helps decouple your code, since writing a test in the first place may require you to decouple in order to test.

-# Cons
-- The real benefits of TDD only comes at a pretty late stage of development
-- The time and effort of using TDD is quite high compared to immediately write code and test it right after
-- Some systems aren't easily / near impossible to test and mock, examples are such like: Simulations, Randomness and or multi-threading. (although if systems are designed with decoupling in mind, these could still be potentially tested, it all depends on the design of the system)

 Have fun and stay tuned for the next blog, Cheers!